 Comprehensive Orthopaedic Care for Children and Young Adults

-At North Jersey Orthopaedic Institute (NJOI), we specialize in the complete treatment of musculoskeletal conditions in newborns, children and young adults of all activity levels.
+At Rutgers North Jersey Orthopaedic Institute (RNJOI), we specialize in the complete treatment of musculoskeletal conditions in newborns, children and young adults of all activity levels.
 With only the latest advancements in tools and techniques, our paediatric orthopaedic physicians return quality of life and range of motion to your child.

 These highly trained surgeons provide a superior, family-centered, multidisciplinary approach for a full spectrum of pediatric orthopaedic conditions.
 These include:

 - Cerebral palsy

 - Osteogenesis imperfecta (also known as brittle bone disease)

 - Sports injuries

 At RNJOI, we offer a warm and inviting environment to ensure a stress-free experience for you and your child.
 We are devoted to guiding you through the process of diagnosis and treatment.
 Our compassionate physicians and staff are dedicated to addressing any concerns, questions or emotional challenges you may be facing during the course of your child’s care.